 There are plenty of lunch options in the Shopping Centre.

 Make sure you arrive 15 minutes prior to class commencement.
-Due to health measures and disruption to the First Aid course itself, late arrivals cannot be accommodated.
+Due to disruption to people’s busy schedules and the First Aid course itself, late arrivals often cannot be accommodated.

 About Springfield Lakes

 Springfield Lakes is located in Australia’s largest master planned community, Greater Springfield.
 As of 2016, has been called home by more than 15,000 individuals.

 The suburb is developed as a series of smaller neighbourhoods, and the northern section is serviced by the Springfield railway station, while the southern section is serviced by the Springfield Central railway station.

 Its proximity to residential and commercial areas alike makes Springfield Lakes a central and in-demand location, which is why Australia Wide First Aid is pleased to make First Aid training available to this suburb.

 Your Trusted First Aid Training Provider

 Emergencies are unpredictable, occurring when you least expect them.
 What does make sense, however, is learning First Aid.